rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 getTheBestPersonInTheWorld()?.let { sendEmailTo(it.email) }
 ```

-This function returns null, so the code in the lambda will never be executed:
+This function returns `null`, so the code in the lambda will never be executed:

 ```kotlin
 fun getTheBestPersonInTheWorld(): Person? = null
 ```

-When you need to check multiple values for null, you can use nested let calls to handle them.
+When you need to check multiple values for `null`, you can use nested `let` calls to handle them.
 But in most cases, such code ends up fairly verbose and hard to follow.
-It’s generally easier to use a regular if expression to check all the values together.
+It’s generally easier to use a regular `if` expression to check all the values together.

 ::: info Comparing Kotlin’s scope functions: When to use "with", "apply", "let", "run", and "also"

-During the last chapters, you’ve taken a detailed look at multiple functions with very similar signatures: with, apply, let, run and also.
+During the last chapters, you’ve taken a detailed look at multiple functions with very similar signatures: `with`, `apply`, `let`, `run` and `also`.

 All of these scope functions execute a block of code in the context of an object.
 They differ in how you refer to the object in question from inside the lambda, as well as their return value: